My Adventures in

 Sobbing for freedom, moaning for escape,

-But knowing all too well that no one will me, no one will let me out of this shrouded cape,
+But knowing all too well that no one will me, no one will let me out

 And why should they?